 The apartment is in Manhattan's West Village, on an upper floor of a historically significant and now Landmark protected, pre-war building.

-In combining the apartments we set out to reference the flexible and light filled loft the clients had occupied in their formative New York City lives.
-Replacing traditionally arranged walls—which had formed a series of dark, confined spaces—a procession of built-in cabinets perform double duty as screen elements; creating a threshold anteroom at the entrance, and buffer between the kitchen and living areas.
+In combining the apartments, we set out to reference the flexible and light-filled loft the clients had occupied in their formative New York City lives.
+By replacing traditionally arranged walls—which had formed a series of dark, confined spaces—a procession of built-in cabinets performs double duty as screen elements, creating a threshold anteroom at the entrance and a buffer between the kitchen and living areas.